paddyohanlon/remote-manifesto/_posts/2013-09-08-inspiring-russian-grandfather-potato-harvesting-machine.markdown

 ### The Six Wheel Drive Potato Harvesting Machine

 Sasha skillfully commands this machine.
-It is used for digging up, and then transporting the potatoes.
+It’s used for digging up, and then transporting the potatoes.
 It’s also used generally as a tractor & trailer for other tasks.

 <figure>
   <img src="/assets/the-six-wheel-drive-potato-harvesting-machine.jpg" alt="The Six Wheel Drive Potato Harvesting Machine">